2022-Spring-LING-270/2022-Spring-LING-270.github.io/index.md

 * [Language, Technology, and Society](https://www.amazon.com/Language-Technology-Society-Richard-Sproat-dp-0199549389/dp/0199549389)
 by Richard Sproat<br>
-You can <a href="https://www.amazon.com/Language-Technology-Society-Richard-Sproat-ebook-dp-B006NTKARU/dp/B006NTKARU">rent or purchase the Kindle eBook version of this text</a> from Amazon or purchase a paper copy <a href="https://bookstore.illinois.edu/buy_textbooks.asp?">from the University of Illinois bookstore</a> or <a href="https://www.amazon.com/Language-Technology-Society-Richard-Sproat-dp-0199549389/dp/0199549389">from Amazon</a>.
+You can <a href="https://www.amazon.com/Language-Technology-Society-Richard-Sproat-ebook-dp-B006NTKARU/dp/B006NTKARU">rent or purchase the Kindle eBook version of this text</a> from Amazon or purchase a paper copy <a href="https://bookstore.illinois.edu/buy_textbooks.asp?">from the University of Illinois bookstore</a>, <a href="https://bookshop.org/books/language-technology-and-society/9780199549382">Bookshop</a>, or <a href="https://www.amazon.com/Language-Technology-Society-Richard-Sproat-dp-0199549389/dp/0199549389">Amazon</a>.

 #### Optional supplementary readings